-The Firstar plastic lumber project will serve as one end use for the EnergyBag materials, which can include typical polyolefins as well as multi-layered films and more.
+The Firstar project will serve as one such end use for the EnergyBag materials, which can include typical polyolefins as well as multi-layered films and more.

-Gubbels said the initiative will bring expanded sorting capabilities and more into Firstar’s facility.
+Gubbels said the project will bring expanded sorting capabilities, and more, into Firstar’s facility.

-“It’s going to be very similar to a [plastics recovery facility] in that we will be shredding and doing some minimal sortation, but mainly to remove contaminants that people are prone to put into anything that they set out,” he said.
+“It’s going to be very similar to a PRF (plastics recovery facility) in that we will be shredding and doing some minimal sortation, but mainly to remove contaminants that people are prone to put into anything that they set out,” he said.

 The expansion will not involve a wash line, Gubbels added, but will instead use a dry-clean system also referred to as a “cyclone.”
 This step will get rid of any obvious dirt or dust on the plastics, he said.

 Then, the company will move the shredded mixed plastics into a new extrusion line that is being installed as part of the project.
 The plastics will be converted into a plastic lumber inside Firstar’s facility.
 The end product specifications allow for lower-grade feedstock that doesn’t require a wash line, he explained.

 “The primary thing is it will be going into feedstock and eventually end markets that can greater tolerate unwashed plastics such as the type of plastic lumber we’ll be making,” Gubbels said.